surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/windows-powershell-error-records.md

 - The target object that was being processed when the error occurred.
 This might be the input object, or it might be another object that your cmdlet was processing.
-For example, for the command `Remove-Item -Recurse c:\somedirectory`, the error might be an instance of a FileInfo object for "c:\somedirectory\lockedfile".
+For example, for the command `Remove-Item -Recurse C:\somedirectory`, the error might be an instance of a FileInfo object for "C:\somedirectory\lockedfile".
 The target object information is optional.

 ## Error Identifier